whileseated/whileseated.github.io/2016_Todays-Threat-Level-Orange.md

 When you say, “oh, we’ll just see what happens,” [here’s what happened](https://usaelectionmonitor.ushahidi.io/views/map), starting November 9th:

-{% include image.html href="https://usaelectionmonitor.ushahidi.io/views/map" url="https://cdn-images-1.medium.com/max/1000/1*DsVt0MYZQ10TZB4GRVL3rg.png" description="()" %}
+{% include image.html href="https://usaelectionmonitor.ushahidi.io/views/map" url="https://cdn-images-1.medium.com/max/1000/1*DsVt0MYZQ10TZB4GRVL3rg.png" %}

 Here’s what happened at my daughter’s school, where she’s a pre-K student, less than 10 days after the election: a man approached the school, waving a large American flag, yelling “I HATE NIGGERS!
 I HATE NIGGERS!”
 Cops were called and the school went on lock-down.